PlutoZhang/Zowe-docs/topics/atlas-prereqs.md

-# Prerequisites for explorer server
+# System requirements for explorer server

 Before installing the explorer server, check whether your environment meets the following requirements to ensure a successful installation.